mateoricio/chicago_reting_bikes_forecasting/README.md

 # chicago_reting_bikes_forecasting
 Time Series Forecasting.

-In this case we will study the components of the time series of the bike reting service at Chicago, then, after get the residue of the time series we will make a prediction over it and apply the different components of the series to make a prediction of the bike renting.
+The idea behind this forecasting exercise is to predict the renting of the bikes in Chicago city not by Machine Learning models but using the decomposition and study of the different componets of the Temporal Series.